Religion in Ghana: Buddhism

 In 1998 the first Nichiren Shoshu Temple in Africa was opened in Accra.
 Ghana has the largest Nichiren Shoshu Temple outside of Japan.
 The temple is located at Anyaa-Ablekuma Road at the Fan Milk Junction in Accra.
 There are other small Buddhist prayer spaces in larger cities.

 Irreligion

 Atheism and Agnosticism are difficult to measure in Ghana.

 Freedom of religion

 Freedom of religion exists in Ghana.
 A Religious Bodies (Registration) Law 1989 was passed in June 1989 to regulate churches.
 By requiring certification of all Christian religious organizations operating in Ghana, the government reserved the right to inspect the functioning of these bodies and to order the auditing of their financial statements.
 The Ghana Council of Churches interpreted the Religious Bodies Law as contradicting the concept of religious freedom in the country.
 According to a government statement, however, the law was designed to protect the freedom and integrity of genuine religious organizations by exposing and eliminating groups established to take advantage of believers.
-The PNDC. repealed the law in late 1992.
+The PNDC repealed the law in late 1992.
 Despite its provisions, all orthodox Christian denominations and many spiritual churches continued to operate in the country.

+In 2023, the country was scored 3 out of 4 for religious freedom.